1Hive/website/handbook.md

-# 1Hive Organization Handbook

-1Hive is a public community organization operating on [Aragon](aragon.org).
-We are dedicated to supporting a future that is more free, fair, and open.
-We contribute to education, research, and development related to open source software which we believe will have a positive impact on society.
-Anyone is welcome to contribute.

-The following handbook will help provide the information and resources you need to get involved.

 ## Keybase Team 💬

 We use keybase to communicate.
-Before reading further you should join our community and introduce yourself.
+Before reading further you should join our community and introduce yourself!

 > search for `1hive` in keybase